asuprem/edna/tutorials/Part 6 - Running an EDNA Application/readme.md

 ## Setting up multiple jobs

 We are going to use Kafka as the streaming backbone for all jobs.
-Kafka operates as a pub/sub interface, where publishers send messages to a **topic**, and subscribers pull messages from the same **topic**.
+Kafka operates as a pub/sub interface, where publishers send records to a **topic**, and subscribers pull records from the same **topic**.

 So within an application, we need to make sure two jobs that need to talk to each other use the same topic.
 A job, therefore, will have two topics it connects to: